For-profit higher education in the United States: Government scrutiny, criminal and civil investigations

 According to A.J.
-Angulo, for-profit higher education in the U.S. has been the subject of government scrutiny from the mid-1980s to the 2010s.
+Angulo, for-profit higher education in the U.S. was the subject of government scrutiny from the mid-1980s to the 2010s.

 In August 2010, the GAO reported on an investigation that randomly sampled student-recruiting practices of several for-profit institutions.
 Investigators posing as prospective students documented deceptive recruiting practices, including misleading information about costs and potential future earnings.
 They also reported that some recruiters urged them to provide false information on applications for financial aid.
 Out of the fifteen sampled, all had engaged in deceptive practices, improperly promising unrealistically high pay for graduating students, and four engaged in outright fraud, per a GAO report released at a hearing of the Health, Education, Labor and Pensions Committee on August 4, 2010.

 In 2014, a criminal investigation of Corinthian Colleges was initiated.
 Until 2015, The U.S. Attorney General and at least eleven states maintained an $11 billion lawsuit against Education Management Corporation.
 The U.S. Consumer Financial Protection Bureau also has a suit against ITT Educational Services, parent company of ITT Tech.
 In 2016, Alejandro Amor, the founder of FastTrain, was sentenced to eight years in federal prison for fraud.

 Debate over federal public policy regarding for profit higher education has been an ongoing issue since the late 1960s.
 In 2015, the Obama administration introduced numerous legislation aimed at allowing students to make informed decisions about attending colleges and universities that were within their budget.
 The American Graduation Initiative was legislation introduced by the Obama administration to increased academic progress requirements for financial aid to ensure that students finish their education.
 The administration also introduced America's College Promise (ACP) which was intended to support the American Graduation Initiative, make higher education more accessible and build the economy.
 The ACP was intended to spend $61 billion to make the first 2 years of community college free for students.
-This legislation was not passed during the Obama administration but has been re-introduced to the Senate in 2021 under the Biden Administration.
+This legislation was not passed during the Obama administration but has been re-introduced to the Senate in 2021 under the Biden administration.